Meningococcal group B only vaccine

 to ≤5 months

-– Booster dose a minimum of 6 months later and aged ≥12 months
+– Booster dose aged ≥12 months or a minimum of 6 months after third dose, whichever is later.

 | Infants ≥6 months